-I have a picture of Florence Given in my feed which I won’t take away, I like her and I believe in what she stands for.
-I am not saying that she is perfect and I am not saying she is right, especially in this very grey ocean that we want to paint in black and white, but I definitely won’t cancel her.
+I have a picture of Florence Given in my feed which I won’t take away.
+I am not saying that she is perfect and I am not saying she is right In this very grey ocean that we want to paint in black and white, but I definitely won’t cancel her.

-I also like the slumflower, I believe in the need for her voice and the power of her message and her books.
-I am also not claiming that she should win (if after all this trauma there is still a possibility of a winner) and I am not claiming she is flawless.
+I also like the Chidera Eggerue, I believe in the need for her voice and the power of her message and her books.
+I am also not claiming that she should win (if after all this social media drama there is anything looking remotely like a winner) and I am not claiming she is flawless.

 My feminism is the result of the way I see the world after thousands of conversations, quotes, books and thought provoking moments.
 It is in constant evolution.
 Both of them, Florence and Chidera, have added something to it.
 This whole controversy has added lot, it has made me question a lot of things.